justarandomguyintheinternet/CP77_entSpawner/README.md

 ## Installation

+1. Make sure you have the following dependencies installed:
+   - Red4Ext
+   - CET
+   - Codeware
+   - ArchiveXL
+   - WolvenKit
-1. Download and install the provided ZIP file.
+2. Download and install the provided ZIP file.
 Extract the contents into the base game directory.

 ---